- If you would like the DABS to find and order a product that we do not carry in our stores, you can place a “special order” by clicking here.

 Privately Hosted Events

-If you do not charge your guests for alcoholic beverages and do not charge for admission to an event where alcohol is provided such as a hosted bar, and your event is not open to the general public, then you will not need a permit from the DABC or from a local jurisdiction to serve liquor and beer at your event.
+If you do not charge your guests for alcoholic beverages and do not charge for admission to an event where alcohol is provided such as a hosted bar, and your event is not open to the general public, then you will not need a permit from the DABS or from a local jurisdiction to serve liquor and beer at your event.

-Group events may also be held in a DABC licensed restaurant or bar.
+Group events may also be held in a DABS licensed restaurant or bar.
 If you do, you have the choice of having the establishment serve your guests alcohol under the restaurant or the bar license.
 Of course, all of the laws relating to alcoholic beverage service in restaurants or bars would apply.

 You could also choose to lease or rent all or a portion of the restaurant or bar.
 You may furnish your own alcohol to your private guests without charge if the licensee will allow it.
 Either way, the restaurant or bar will likely charge your group a fee for this service.